jigpu/linuxwacom-wiki-archive/wiki/Input-wacom_backports.md

 </code>

-This time, we can see that there are three commits that Jiri applied which affected our driver which will have to be added to input-wacom.
+After checking several branches, each with no commits of interest, we see that 3 patches were generated for the "jiri/for-4.6/upstream-fixes" branch.
+We should now proceed to step 4 to integrate these patches into input-wacom.

-**Step 4:** With the commits that need to be imported now available as .patch files, we need to make some small edits to them before importing them.
-Firstly, we need to change the path to coincide with the path used by input-wacom:
+**Step 4:** The patch files generated in step 3 will need to be slightly modified before importing them into the input-wacom repository.
+Firstly, we need to change the path to coincide with the path used by
+input-wacom:

 <code>